Classic EM Tutorial, Part I

 shows that the

-background peak is already at the origin, so we remove the output file
+background peak is already at the origin, so there is nothing to do

-in which case the program simply shows the histogram.
+in which case the program would provide options for rescaling or

 |